adm116/PinTrails/README.md

-# 📍 PinTrail
+# 📍 PinTrails

-**PinTrail** is a minimalist app to help users save and organize meaningful locations using tags.
+**PinTrails** is a minimalist app to help users save and organize meaningful locations using tags.
 Built with React Native and Expo, it's perfect for bookmarking your favorite spots and filtering them by tag — fast and clean.

 ---